rackerlabs/design-system/_component_design/table-control.md

 ## When to use

-The table pattern has multiple controls that are used to interact with the contents displayed within a table.
-Controls may be placed in three primary locations:
+Use controls when you want the user to interact with table data.

 {% endcolumn %}